lgreco/cdp/docs/source/COMP170/notes/returns.rst

      // ... magnificent code will be added here ...
    }

 We started by declaring the method name (``largestOf``) and by listing two parameters.
 This declaration is the method's single point of entry.
-Data enter the method as values for these two parameters when the method is called, e.g.
+Data enter the method as values for its two parameters when the method is called, e.g.

 .. code-block:: java